 Surgical centers can leverage telehealth during the assessment process.
 The process often involves a screening questionnaire, which can be completed using a secure video call.
 The doctor will be able to see the patient and examine surface-level issues.
 They can also review findings from other doctors if the patient was referred to them for a surgery.

 These assessments are as accurate as in-person and save the patient from having to come into the hospital to accomplish the same thing.

 Perhaps one of the most stressful parts of the surgical process for the patient are the follow-ups after the operation.
 This can be the most time-consuming part for them as it often involves multiple trips to see a provider, and depending on the surgery, can involve finding someone else to take them to their appointments.
 These visits can be long, depending on the distance they need to travel, and can involve taking time off work to make the appointment.

-Telehealth is a great option for these follow up visits.
+Telehealth in surgical postoperative care is great option for these follow up visits.
 For those patients with minimal complications, these follow-ups can be completed in a patient’s home with use of a secure platform.
 With a link between provider and patient, they can easily ask questions in-between follow up visits, and schedule and in-person visit if needed.

 Telehealth in surgical can be leveraged to provide better care to surgical patients.
 By offering preoperative and postoperative telehealth visits, patient satisfaction will increase as they can fit more easily into their busy lives.
 There is less need to request time off from work and more available time in the patient’s schedule to keep a telehealth appointment.